u-kudox/Filters_for_EaselJS/README.md

 ## Resources
-Read the documentation at the [Filters for EaselJS API Documentation](http://kudox.jp/reference/filters_for_easeljs/)
+* Read the documentation at the [Filters for EaselJS API Documentation](http://kudox.jp/reference/filters_for_easeljs/)
+* The information of GlowFilter and samples at the [kudox.jp](http://kudox.jp/java-script/createjs-easeljs-glowfilter)

 ## Example GlowFilter